Something to say to your school?

 Respectful Behaviours Policy

 On Friday, 26 November the Victorian Government launched a new Respectful Behaviours within the School Community Policy, which promotes the importance of respectful and collaborative relationships between parents and carers and school staff.
-The Department of Education and Training (DET) worked with PV on the policy and we are pleased DET incorporated our feedback.
+The Education Department worked with PV on the policy and we are pleased they incorporated our feedback.

 There was media coverage in the Herald Sun and an interview on ABC 774 radio when the policy was launched, focusing on the aggressive and abusive behaviour by parents towards school staff.